Generic Example

 Modelling Equipment

 With this setup, it is now possible to start modelling.
 The next steps will explain how to model a new equipment in the Study Model using the Catalogue.
 The Catalogue Model contains a set of pre-defined Element Definitions that were created by experts of previous CDF studies.
-They are generally quite comprehensive and, in most cases, will contain an Element Defintion describing the typical equipment used on Spacecraft.
+They are generally quite comprehensive and, in most cases, will contain an Element Definition describing the typical equipment used on Spacecraft.
 Normally, when creating a new equipment, the Catalogue Model should be searched to see if there already is an Element Definition describing the equipment in question.
 In this example, it is assumed this was done and no matching equipment was found.
 Therefore, the Generic Equipment

 will be used to model a new equipment.